2022 United States gubernatorial elections: Nevada

-Incumbent Governor Steve Sisolak, a Democrat, was elected in 2018 with 49.4% of the vote and ran for re-election to a second term.
+Incumbent governor Steve Sisolak, a Democrat, was elected in 2018 with 49.4% of the vote and ran for re-election to a second term.
 Sisolak lost re-election to a second term, being defeated by Republican nominee and Clark County Sheriff, Joe Lombardo.

 Sisolak was the first Democrat to seek re-election to Nevada's governorship since Bob Miller in 1994, and was subsequently the only incumbent governor in the United States to lose re-election in the 2022 elections.
 Decision Desk HQ called the race for Lombardo on November 11.
 Amid a slate of failed gubernatorial pickup attempts, this was the only governorship Republicans flipped in the 2022 elections, as well as the only governorship in a state carried by one party in the prior presidential election to flip to the other party.
-This was also the first time since Pat Quinn's defeat in the 2014 Illinois gubernatorial election that an incumbent Democratic Governor had lost re-election.
+This was also the first time since Pat Quinn's defeat in the 2014 Illinois gubernatorial election that an incumbent Democratic governor had lost re-election.

-Former Senator Dean Heller ran for the Republican Nomination as did North Las Vegas Mayor John Lee, and Clark County Sheriff Joe Lombardo.
+Former senator Dean Heller ran for the Republican nomination as did North Las Vegas Mayor John Lee, and Clark County Sheriff Joe Lombardo.
 Lombardo won the Republican primary and faced Sisolak in November.

 New Hampshire

-Incumbent Republican Governor Chris Sununu was re-elected in 2020 with 65.1% of the vote and ran for a fourth term.
+Incumbent Republican governor Chris Sununu was re-elected in 2020 with 65.1% of the vote and ran for a fourth term.
 Physician Tom Sherman challenged Sununu as a Democrat.
 Chris Sununu won re-election to a fourth term.

 New Mexico

-Governor Michelle Lujan Grisham was elected in 2018 with 57.2% of the vote and is ran for a second term.
+Governor Michelle Lujan Grisham was elected in 2018 with 57.2% of the vote and ran for a second term.
 The Republican nominee is former meteorologist Mark Ronchetti.
 Incumbent Democratic governor Michelle Lujan Grisham won a second term.
 She was first elected in 2018 with 57.2% of the vote.
 This was the first gubernatorial election in New Mexico since 1986 in which the winner was from the same party as the incumbent president.